gammapy/gammapy/docs/stats/index.rst

 Excess and Significance
 ^^^^^^^^^^^^^^^^^^^^^^^

-To measure the significance of an excess, one can directly use the delta TS of the measurement with and without the excess.
+To measure the significance of an excess, one can directly use the TS of the measurement with and without the excess.
 Taking the square root of the result yields the so-called Li & Ma significance [LiMa1983]_ (see equation 17).